-Marriage is a special occasion and significant undertaking.
+Marriage is a special occasion and a significant undertaking.
 It's also a legal contract.
 State law permits and prohibits certain marriages and provides a legal process for entering into a valid marriage.
 Marriage entitles spouses to make medical decisions and legal decisions for one another and affects tax law, the laws of succession, property laws, and countless other areas of law that people interact with each day.

 All states and the District of Columbia have laws prohibiting some marriages.
 There are also legal avenues for seeking an annulment, or a declaration that a marriage was illegal from the time it was entered into.
 Here's a quick summary of the laws governing annulment and prohibited marriages in our nation's capital.